MRU-CSIS-3512-001-202301-ASG/the-project-danzola01/project-journal.md

 - Currenlty working on the rough draft of the first couple pages

 ## Week of Jan 16th

 - Created the SQL instance on GCP
 - Created a bucket to hold the `travel-db-dump.sql` file and imported to db
 - Created config.php to connect to db
-- Created the users table and made a function for testing connection and adding a user